-The largest alpine lake in North America, Lake Tahoe—surrounded by the snow-capped Sierra Nevadas about 200 miles northeast of San Francisco—offers year-round outdoor recreation.
-In the summer, kayaking, windsurfing, hiking, and mountain biking are popular pastimes.
-Head to nearby Reno, which bills itself as the “Biggest Little City in the World,” to hop between restaurants, bars, and casinos.
+The largest alpine lake in North America, Lake Tahoe—surrounded by the snow-capped Sierra Nevada—offers year-round outdoor recreation.
+In the summer, kayaking, windsurfing, hiking, and mountain biking are popular.
+Head to nearby Reno, the “Biggest Little City in the World,” to hop between restaurants, bars, and casinos.

 In the winter, visit nearby Northstar Ski Resort for beginner-friendly terrain or Squaw Valley Ski Resort for an expansive resort with dozens of trails.
 Not in the mood to ski?
 The Squaw Valley Cable Car whisks passengers 2,000 feet up the mountain to High Camp, where you can grab lunch and soak up panoramic Tahoe views.

-Discover Vikingsholm, Tahoe’s hidden castle on the south side of the lake, tucked within scenic Emerald Bay State Park.
-The Scandinavian-inspired estate can be reached via a 1-mile hike or by boat; it’s open daily for tours in the summer.
+Discover Vikingsholm, Tahoe’s hidden castle on the south side of the lake within scenic Emerald Bay State Park.
+The estate can be reached via a 1-mile hike or by boat; it’s open daily for tours in the summer.

 Hike a portion of the Tahoe Rim Trail—which circumnavigates the lake’s shoreline—on this 3-mile, round-trip hike, which takes trekkers to a rocky outcropping with a scenic lake vista.